AdobeDocs/experience-manager-65.de-DE/help/sites-deploying/offloading.md

 Konfigurieren Sie die Instanzen einer Topologie so, dass bestimmte Instanzen die Hintergrundverarbeitung von Assets durchführen, welche zu DAM hinzugefügt oder in DAM aktualisiert werden.

-Standardmäßig führt Experience Manager den Workflow „DAM-Update-Asset“ aus, wenn ein DAM-Asset geändert oder ein Asset zu DAM hinzugefügt wird. Ändern Sie das Standardverhalten so, dass Experience Manager stattdessen den Workflow „Asset-Abladung für DAM-Update“ ausführt.
+By default, Experience Manager executes the [!UICONTROL DAM Update Asset] workflow when a DAM asset changes or one is added to DAM.
+Change the default behavior so that Experience Manager instead executes the [!UICONTROL DAM Update Asset Offloader] workflow.
 This workflow generates a JobManager job that has a topic of `com/adobe/granite/workflow/offloading`.
 Konfigurieren Sie dann die Topologie so, dass der Auftrag an eine dedizierte Worker-Instanz abgeladen wird.

 >[!CAUTION]
 >
 >Bei Verwendung mit Workflow-Ableitungen sollte kein Workflow vorübergehend sein.
-Beispielsweise darf sich der Workflow „DAM-Update-Asset“ nicht im Übergangsstatus befinden, wenn er für die Asset-Abladung verwendet wird.
+For example, the [!UICONTROL DAM Update Asset] workflow must not be transient when used for asset offloading.
 To set/unset the transient flag on a workflow, see [Transient Workflows](/help/assets/performance-tuning-guidelines.md#workflows).

 Beim nachfolgenden Verfahren wird von den folgenden Merkmalen für die Abladungs-Topologie ausgegangen: